goldmojo/TuxPuck/readme.txt

  The binary will be placed in /usr/bin and the manpage in /usr/man/man6.

- - Usage
+ - Usage (RG350 port)

- MOUSE	Move the pad
+STICK    Move the pad
+A        Increase pad velocity
+B        Decrease pad velocity

+L2       Use LEFT stick (preference is saved)
+R2       Use RIGHT stick (preference is saved)
- START	Toggle sound on/off
+START    Mute/Unmute sound (preference is saved)
- L2/R2	Change mouse speed

 SELECT   Exit game